The Life of a Begonia Petal

 He was so angry, so blind with rage, that he could not see a thing.
 Not even his nose in front of him.

-The amount of letters from Thea had been dwindling the past two months.
+The number of letters from Thea had been dwindling the past two months.
 Finally, he'd gotten a missive from her today.
 All it told him was that she, essentially, was too busy for him.
 She suggested they take a break.
 "Oh, you should focus on your studies," she wrote.
 "A good education opens the path to a bright future."

 He didn't need that future.
 He needed Alethea.